longlh/green-life/README.md

-# green-life
+# Green Urban
-Arduino project for automate garden
+Arduino project for developing an automate garden system for greening urban areas.